CHS GIRLS' SOCCER

 SOCCER IS A FAMILY AFFAIR

 The support a player gets from family members is essential in building an effective program and ensuring success for the player.
 Often the family must sacrifice to help the player meet the demands of the sport.
 Be positive yet realistic in what is said to the player.
 Avoid put downs of others or predicting outcomes.
-Words such as, "You'll beat this team for sure," can put enormous amounts of pressure on a player.
-Instead, say things like, "Play hard today," or,"I'm confident you'll play them tough," or,"I'm excited about the show you'll put on for the fans today."
+Words such as, "You'll beat this team for sure," or “you will score a goal,” can put enormous amounts of pressure on a player.
+Instead, say things like, "Play hard today," or,"I'm confident you'll play tough," or,"I'm excited about the show you'll put on today."

 In the event of a loss, it's often hard to know what to say.
 Everyone handles it somewhat differently.
 If a player is truly committed, she will not and should not take a loss lightly.
 However, defeats will come, and they must be dealt with appropriately.
 It is best to let a player deal with it internally first and perhaps even wait until she brings it up.
 Praise her effort.
 Find something positive to say.
 Praise the opponent (after all, they beat a very good team).
 Remind her to use the loss as a learning experience from which to improve.
 Finding scapegoats, especially referees or coaches, does not help the player use the loss as a building block.
-Matches are also won and lost around the dinner table discussion.
+Matches are also won and lost around the dinner table discussion, so assist your player in preparing her best, without undue pressure.

 COMMUNICATION